Eurasian Watermilfoil

 What You Need to Know:

-• Learn how to identify invasive Eurasian Watermilfoil and prevent its introduction or spread in Ontario’s waterways.
+• Learn how to identify invasive Eurasian watermilfoil and prevent its introduction or spread in Ontario’s waterways.

 • It is illegal to:

-• possess or transport Eurasian Watermilfoil in a provincial park or conservation reserve
+• possess or transport Eurasian watermilfoil in a provincial park or conservation reserve

-• bring Eurasian watermilfoil into Ontario
+• bring Eurasian Watermilfoil into Ontario

-• deposit, release, or propagate Eurasian Watermilfoil (including planting it, or any other actions which may encourage its spread or growth)
+• deposit, release, or propagate Eurasian watermilfoil (including planting it, or any other actions which may encourage its spread or growth)

-• buy, sell, lease, or trade Eurasian Watermilfoil in Ontario
+• buy, sell, lease, or trade Eurasian watermilfoil in Ontario

-• Never keep or grow Eurasian Watermilfoil in an aquarium, water garden, or for any other purpose.
+• Never keep or grow Eurasian watermilfoil in an aquarium, water garden, or for any other purpose.

 • As of January 1, 2022, boaters must open or remove boat drain plugs and other devices to allow water to drain.
 They must also take reasonable measures to remove plants, animals, and algae from their watercraft, watercraft equipment, and boat trailers before transporting them overland.